Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 5770 will be 7% faster than the Radeon HD 7750 overall, due to its greater data rate. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 5770 should perform a little bit faster than the Radeon HD 7750 overall. (explain)

-Texel RateThe Radeon HD 5770 will be a lot (more or less 33%) better at texture filtering than the Radeon HD 7750. (explain)
+Texel RateThe Radeon HD 5770 should be much (more or less 33%) faster with regards to anisotropic filtering than the Radeon HD 7750. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison